EventStore/documentation/README.md

 We're open to any contribution.
 If you noticed some inconsistency, missing piece, or you'd like to extend existing docs - we'll be happy to [get your Pull Request](https://github.com/EventStore/documentation/compare).

-Note that EventStoreDB documentation is located in the [server repository](https://github.com/EventStore/EventStore).
+Note that KurrentDB documentation is located in the [server repository](https://github.com/EventStore/EventStore).
 Open issues and PRs for server documentation in there.

 Please make sure to follow the [contribution guidelines](CONTRIBUTING.md).
 It contains detailed information on how to contribute to the documentation.

 ## Samples

-EventStoreDB clients:
+KurrentDB clients:
 - C# - [see more](https://github.com/EventStore/EventStore-Client-Dotnet/tree/master/samples)
 - NodeJS - [see more](https://github.com/EventStore/EventStore-Client-NodeJS/tree/master/packages/test/src/samples)
 - Java - [see more](https://github.com/EventStore/EventStoreDB-Client-Java/tree/trunk/src/test/java/io/kurrent/dbclient/samples)